Andy-Emmanuel-Canu-Ek/sell-smartphones/README.md

-# Code challenge - Mercado libre 🛍️
+# Code Challenge - MacroPay 🛍️

 This is a small application created in React with NextJs, a small clone of smartphone e-commerce.